コンテンツにスキップ

 Strength in weakness...

-We tend to say "turn a negative into a positive," but the efforts that have been made despite various difficulties, and the path that has been walked without giving up, are apparent in performances such as musical instruments and singing.
-The same can be said for theater and dance.
+We tend to say "turn a minus into a plus," but the hard work and dedication that one has endured despite the various difficulties and the path one has walked without giving up shines through in performances such as musical instruments and singing.
+This can also be said of theater and dance.

 I think that is one of the attractions of performing arts for people with intellectual disabilities.